 Artemis II Crew Splashes Down Safely After Historic Moon Mission

-NASA's Artemis II crew splashed down safely in the Pacific Ocean off the coast of San Diego on Friday evening, concluding a historic 10-day mission that took four astronauts around the Moon for the first time since the Apollo era.
+NASA's Artemis II crew splashed down safely in the Pacific Ocean off the coast of San Diego on Friday evening, concluding a historic 10-day mission that took four astronauts around the Moon for the first time since the Apollo era — and broke the record for the farthest distance humans have ever travelled from Earth.

 Background